 Our calculator reflects these rules.
 Remember that unlimited contracts must be converted.

-Key Eligibility Points
+Key Eligibility Points for UAE Gratuity 2025

 - Applies mainly to expatriate employees in the private sector.